Sir Robert Grosvenor, 6th Baronet

 Sir Robert Grosvenor, 6th Baronet (7 May 1695 – 1 August 1755) of Eaton Hall, Cheshire, was an English politician who sat in the House of Commons from 1733 to 1755.
-He was an ancestor of the present Dukes of Westminster.
+He is an ancestor of the present Dukes of Westminster.

 Grosvenor was the youngest surviving son of Sir Thomas Grosvenor, 3rd Baronet and his wife Mary Davies, daughter of Alexander Davies of Ebury, Middlesex.
 He was educated at Eton College, and matriculated at Brasenose College, Oxford in 1712.
 In 1716, he was admitted at the Inner Temple.
 He married Jane Warre, the daughter of John Warre of Swell Court and Shepton Beauchamp, Somerset on 21 May 1730.
 He succeeded to the baronetcy in 1733 after his elder brothers, Richard and Thomas both died without heirs.
 Having lived in Somerset, on succeeding to the baronetcy he moved to Eaton Hall, Cheshire.

 Grosvenor was returned as Tory Member of Parliament for Chester at a by-election on 24 January 1733 and then at the 1734 British general election.
 Although a prominent Tory country gentleman, he never voted for any party according to the records.
 He was returned again unopposed in 1741 and at the top of a poll in 1747.
 At the 1754 British general election he was returned unopposed again for Chester.

 Grosvenor died in August 1755 and had two sons (Richard and Thomas) and four daughters.
 He was succeeded by his elder son, Richard, the 7th baronet, who was created Baron Grosvenor in 1761 and Earl Grosvenor in 1784.